The Wedding & Honeymoon Guide to Nuku’alofa

-All great journeys together start with a honeymoon, while all great adventures in Tonga start in Nuku’alofa.
+All great journeys together start with a honeymoon (or get an uplift with a romantic getaway), while all great adventures in Tonga start in Nuku’alofa.
 Most couples choose Tonga and Nuku’alofa for their honeymoon or a romantic getaway to seek adventure and experience the South Pacific culture.
-Learn a new skill together like scuba diving, enjoy once-in-a-lifetime experiences like swimming with humpback whales, and indulge in romantic spa treatments and Tongan dining experiences.
-We’ll guide you through the most romantic accommodations, activities and more in this wedding and honeymoon guide to Nuku’alofa.
+Learn a new skill together like Tongan crafting, enjoy once-in-a-lifetime experiences like swimming with humpback whales, and indulge in romantic spa treatments and Tongan dining experiences.
+We’ll guide you through the most romantic accommodations, activities and more in this honeymoon and romantic getaway guide to Nuku’alofa.

-• Have a life-changing experience together swimming with humpback whales
+2. Have a life-changing experience swimming with humpback whales

-Get more details on each activity in the 6 Romantic Activities in Nuku’alofa for Couples.
+Get more details on each activity in the 10 Romantic Things to Do in Nuku’alofa.
+Otherwise, some of these activities are also detailed below…

 How to Get to Nuku’alofa

-The most popular way to get to Nuku’alofa from overseas is via the nearby international airport.
-From there, there are shuttles and taxis to transport you to the city.
-As for travelling around Nuku’alofa and the rest of Tongatapu, couples might want to consider the most intimate and private option of hiring a car.
+The most popular way to get to Nuku’alofa from overseas is via the nearby international airport on Tongatapu.
+From there, there are shuttles and taxis to transport you to the city – see Your Airport Transfer Options.
+As for travelling around Nuku’alofa and the rest of Tongatapu, couples might want to consider the most intimate and private option of hiring a car or bicycle.
 Alternatively, taxis, tours and public buses are available.

 Nuku’alofa By Plane